adamsburge/archaevit-blog/README.md

 The deployed webapp can be accessed [here](https://archaevit.herokuapp.com/).

-Archaevit is designed to be a social media web application for historians, archaeologists and any one who has an interest in history.
+Archaevit is designed to be a social media web application for historians, archaeologists and anyone who has an interest in history.
 Users are able to read articles about archaeological sites, mark the sites as interesting, important, and/or underrated.
-Addiitonally, they are able to comment and discuss their opinions about the archaeological site.
+Additonally, they are able to comment and discuss their opinions about each archaeological site.
 Admin users are able to add, update and delete posts about archaeological sites.

 # Project Planning

 ## Wireframes
-I used [balsamiq wireframes](https://balsamiq.com/) to design the ux and ui of the site.
+I used [balsamiq wireframes](https://balsamiq.com/) to design the UX and UI of the site.

 ### Home Page